 Returnable camping equipment offers festival-goers a convenient alternative to single-use tents, could this concept be the solution?

-When asked how the problem of tent abandonment at festivals can be solved, General manager at A Greener Festival (AGF), Scott Graham, said: “Audience education is key.
+When asked how the problem of tent abandonment at festivals can be solved, Teresa Moore, Director at A Greener Festival, who has carried out extensive research into single use festival tent waste, said:

 AGF is a non-profit that works to improve the sustainability of events, tours, venues, festivals, and all live sector contributors.